 Ways to Improve Sailboat Speed

-There are also steps that you can take to go faster; some of them are simple to do, but others pose more difficulty.
+You can also take steps to go faster; some are simple to do, but others pose more difficulty.

 Weight is another important consideration and needs to be managed properly.
 Aside from minding your cargo weight, it is also essential to balance this weight and distribute it properly.